Guide on Getting Around Taiwan

 Even though you now know how to get around, you must keep reading.
 Learn more about each mode of transportation in Taiwan and how to access them.

 Find docking stations through Google Maps or the YouBike app.
+They’re by metro stations, parks, and major tourist attractions most of the time.

 There are 3 different types of YouBikes: